liz4JS/alx-system_engeneering-devops/0x02-shell_redirections/README.md

-cat /etc/passwd -delete- it displays the content of the /etc/passwd file cat /etc/passwd /etc/hosts- it displays the content of /etc/passwd and /etc/host tail /etc/passwd-it displays the last 10 lines of /etc/passwd
+cat /etc/passwd -delete- it displays the content of the /etc/passwd file cat /etc/passwd /etc/hosts- it displays the content of /etc/passwd and /etc/host tail /etc/passwd-it displays the last 10 lines of /etc/passwd head /etc/passwd-it displays the first 10 lines of /etc/passwd